deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

 ECN++ can be used either classic ECN feedback or AccECN feedback.
 More information is available in ECN++ draft https://tools.ietf.org/html/draft-ietf-tcpm-generalized-ecn-02

+3. AccEcn
+Some new TCP mechanisms like Congestion Exposure (ConEx), Data Center TCP (DCTCP) or Low Latency Low Loss Scalable Throughput (L4S) need more accurate ECN feedback information whenever more than one marking is received in one RTT.
+AccEcn provides more than one feedback signal per RTT in the TCP header.
+More information is available in AccEcn draft https://tools.ietf.org/html/draft-ietf-tcpm-accurate-ecn-07

 The following ECN states are declared in ``src/internet/model/tcp-socket.h``